Earthjustice is fighting on multiple fronts to protect America’s Arctic, one of our last truly wild landscapes.

 And by the U.S. government’s own telling, the chances of a major oil spill are dangerously high3 and the ability to clean it up extremely low4 if offshore development goes ahead.

-There’s no place on Earth like the Arctic, with its tundra, icy seas and craggy mountains.
+There’s no place on Earth like the Arctic.
 Iconic species like polar bears and walruses can’t find another home farther south—and there’s no farther north to go.

 The Gwich’in people call the coastal plain of the Arctic Refuge, where caribou migrate hundreds of miles to bear their young Izhik gwats’an gwandaii goodlit—“The sacred place where life begins.”5